MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-operational-procedures.md

 Once you've defined your target, you'll need to identify a few metrics that you can measure to prove your changes had a positive effect on efficiency.

-The metrics can, as an example, be derived from these azureCategories:
+The metrics can, as an example, be derived from these categories:

 - Application performance metrics.
 - Cost optimization metrics.